Archdiocese of San Pedro Sula

-The Roman Catholic Archdiocese of San Pedro Sula (erected on 2 February 1916 as the Vicariate Apostolic of San Pedro Sula) is a Latin Church ecclesiastical territory or archdiocese of the Catholic Church in Honduras.
+The Archdiocese of San Pedro Sula (erected on 2 February 1916 as the Vicariate Apostolic of San Pedro Sula) is a Latin Church ecclesiastical territory or archdiocese of the Catholic Church in Honduras.
 It was a suffragan of the Archdiocese of Tegucigalpa until 2023, when it was made a metropolitan archdiocese.
 It was elevated on 6 July 1963.
+Its archbishop is Michael Lenihan.